-Make sure the oil filter gasket is not stuck to the engine block.
+Make sure the oil filter gasket is not stuck to the contacting surface of the engine.
 If it is, remove it before installing a new oil filter.

 - 4. Install a new oil filter according to the instructions that come with it.
-Make sure to clean off any dirt and dust on the connecting surface of a new oil filter. - Put a new washer on the drain bolt, then reinstall the drain bolt.
-Tighten the drain bolt to: 29 lbf·ft (39 N·m , 4.0 kgf·m)
+Make sure to clean off any dirt and dust on the contacting surface of a new oil filter. - 5.
+Put a new washer on the drain bolt. then reinstall the drain bolt.
+Tighten the drain bolt to: 29 lbf ft (39 N·m , 4.0 kgf·m)